Non-Whole-Hand Movements in Thumbposition

 As seen in the above examples, NWH movements are often used in thumbposition to avoid shifts: why shift up and down when we can easily just extend and contract the hand?
 But this fingering technique (NWH movements) is also often useful as an aid to shifting in thumbposition because that part of the hand that remains still (“fixed”) provides us with a stable positional reference that we would lose if we were to shift with the whole hand-arm unit.
 When our hand is being tossed around in stormy seas, it can often help to have a stable anchor, a home base that doesn’t move:

 Having a fixed stable anchor gives us positional security but it has a serious potential risk associated with it: it can also create rigidity, tension and stiffness.
 Positional security in the thumbposition is a very highly valued commodity but as with many other situations on the cello (and in life), we need to weigh up the relative advantages and disadvantages of each option in this “freedom/danger versus security/rigidity” equation.
 For example, in the following two examples taken from the first movement of Haydn’s D major concerto, we can choose between the two alternatives of:

 - keeping the thumb fixed (to give us absolute positional security in the shifts)

 - or allowing the thumb to freely follow the hand up and down the fingerboard (to give us maximum hand relaxation and flexibility)

 The higher up the fingerboard we go, the greater the possibilities become for using non-whole-hand movements because the physical distances between the notes grow smaller.
-For example, the maximum physical distance that we are able to stretch between the thumb and the third finger may only correspond to a musical interval of a 5th in the low Intermediate Region, but that same physical distance corresponds to a much larger musical interval in the higher Thumb Region, as in this excerpt from the first movement of Schumann’s Cello Concerto.
+For example, the maximum physical distance that we are able to stretch between the thumb and the third finger may only correspond to a musical interval of a fifth in the low Intermediate Region, but that same physical distance corresponds to a much larger musical interval in the higher Thumb Region, as in this excerpt from the first movement of Schumann’s Cello Concerto.